-- a.
-Obtain applicant's record for traffic citations and traffic accidents in the last five years, and - b.
+- 1. Obtain applicant's record for traffic citations and traffic accidents in the last five years, and - 2.
 Run a check through other states where the applicant has previously lived or been licensed to drive.

-4. FORMER EMPLOYMENT CHECK (CALEA 31.5.1e).
+D. FORMER EMPLOYMENT CHECK (CALEA 31.5.1e).

-- a.
-The investigator will obtain any employment history on each applicant's former experience. - b.
-As the information on various checks is returned, the investigator will compare it to the application file.
+- 1. The investigator will obtain any employment history on each applicant's former experience. - 2.
+As the information on various checks is returned, the investigator will compare it to the application file. - 3.

-c.
 If the information does not agree with the information in the application packet, the investigator will document the discrepancies and do follow-up investigations as needed.

-5. PERSONAL REFERENCE CHECK (CALEA 31.5.1c)
+E. PERSONAL REFERENCE CHECK (CALEA 31.5.1c)

-- a.
-Personal references will be checked using the same procedures as employment checks; - b.
+- 1. Personal references will be checked using the same procedures as employment checks; - 2.
 This check is conducted to obtain information on the applicant's background, habits, social acceptance, honesty and any recommendations offered by the references.

-6. NEIGHBORHOOD CHECK
+F. NEIGHBORHOOD CHECK